 Z. zamiifolia or more commonly ZZ plant is an attractive evergreen with ovate glossy green leaves arranged side by side along thick fleshy stems.
 A black variety called ZZ ‘Raven’ was recently introduced and became quite popular for its striking foliage.

-Potted ZZ plants grow well indoors with either bright or low light.
-As long as They have well-draining soil, they do not care much for water.
+Potted ZZ plants grow well indoors with either medium to bright light.
+They can also tolerate low light.
+As long as they have well-draining soil, they do not care much for water.
 Propagating is done by directly planting the leaves, petiole down.
 ZZ is a proven air purifier however, it can be toxic when ingested so make sure that it is out of reach of children and pets (5).

 Which houseplants are safe for cats?